 Fortney has been recognized for her work as a teacher, scholar, and public servant.
 At Texas Tech she received numerous university awards, including the Chancellor’s Distinguished Teaching Award, the highest teaching award at Texas Tech University; the Spencer A. Wells Faculty Award for Creative Excellence in Teaching; and the Texas Tech President’s Academic Achievement Award.
 Texas Lawyer newspaper selected her as one of the 30 Extraordinary Women in Texas Law.
 The Texas Bar Foundation selected her as the recipient of the Lola Wright Foundation Award in recognition of outstanding public service in advancing and enhancing legal ethics.
 At Hofstra she was selected as the John Gregory Research Scholar in 2013.
 In 2014 she was awarded a research fellowship to represent Hofstra University as a visiting scholar at Harris Manchester College at Oxford University.

 Fortney has been elected as a member of the American Law Institute, the American Bar Foundation and the Texas Bar Foundation.
 She also is one of the seven members of the National Conference of Bar Examiners Committee that drafts the Multi-state Professional Responsibility Examination.
-She is a member of the Executive Committee for the AALS Professional Responsibility Section, the Texas Committee on the Disciplinary Rules of Professional Conduct, and a member of the Board of Editors for the ABA Journal of the Professional Lawyer and the Professional Lawyer.
+She is a contributing Legal Professional editor for JOTWELL and serves as a member of the Board of Editors for the ABA Journal of the Professional Lawyer and the Professional Lawyer.